-What Can You Do with an Architecture Degree?
+What Can You Do with an Online Architecture Degree?

-For students who have successfully graduated from an Architecture degree program, there is a world of career opportunities to choose from!
-While many graduates go on to become professional licensed architects, the skills that you have learned can apply to a number of exciting career paths.
+For students who graduate with an online architecture degree, there is a world of career opportunities to choose from!
+Many architecture degree program graduates go on to become licensed architects, and the skills that you learn can apply to a number of exciting career paths.

 If the table below, we have put together a list of 40 different careers that relate to the field of architecture.
 Whether you want to work within an architectural firm or translate your knowledge into real estate or engineering, the possibilities are endless once you have earned your Architecture degree!